SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 (6.40) What are some good, easy-to-use printing solutions for Solaris?

-A writeup by Carl Ehorn, below, provides a good summary.
+CUPS is now standard on Solaris 11.
+A writeup by Carl Ehorn, below, provides a good summary of CUPS and other solutions.

 I don't know if anyone has the same problems I did, but I recently went looking for a good printing solution that didn't require that I roll my own using Ghostscript and a bunch of scripts.
 I've done that before, and it gets old fairly quickly.